 First, let’s take a look at the Facebook ad campaign setup process.

-When setting up a Facebook advertising campaign, according to RFK Solutions Ltd, the first thing Facebook asks you to do is to choose an objective for your campaign.
+When setting up a Facebook advertising campaign the first thing Facebook asks you to do is to choose a campaign objective.

 Most of the objectives are self explanatory, and if you click one, Facebook will display a detailed description of each.